Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0-fYDPO17Q4.md

 ### Transcript

-> and he plans to do another jace art stream specifically update five weeks it sounds like a good idea marv um i've been thinking about that recently so maybe i should do another art stream i think it's a good idea maybe i'll do one next week i don't know if we'll leak anything or not but we'll see
+> and he plans to do another jace art stream specifically update five weeks it sounds like a good idea marv, i've been thinking about that recently so maybe i should do another art stream i think it's a good idea maybe i'll do one next week i don't know if we'll leak anything or not but we'll see